semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 - It is necessary to draw the user’s attention to an interface part.
 - You need to point at the next step for the user.

+> 🚨 Despite using Popper, FeaturePopover should not intercept or manipulate keyboard focus as it can appear while the user is engaged in another scenario and distract them.

 @## Component composition

 ![](static/featurepopover-composition.png)